subhaus95/waywardhouse.github.io/_posts/2026-03-03-the-burning-strait.md

 The duration variable is everything.
 What is already clear, regardless of duration, is that the pre-crisis oversupply buffer of approximately 1.5 million barrels per day is entirely insufficient to offset 15–20 million barrels per day of Hormuz flows.
 OPEC+ can increase production, but much of that additional production must itself transit Hormuz to reach Asian buyers.
 Saudi Arabia's East-West pipeline can redirect some volume to Red Sea ports, but at a fraction of the scale needed.
 The arithmetic is unforgiving.

-If a sustained oil price increase to $100 per barrel materialises — a scenario analysts now describe as plausible if infrastructure damage proves extensive — Capital Economics estimates it could add 0.6–0.7 percentage points to global inflation.{% sidenote "sn-cap-econ" "Al Jazeera, citing Hamad Hussain of Capital Economics, 1 March 2026.
-'If crude oil prices were to rise to $100 per barrel and remain at those levels for a while, that could add 0.6–0.7 percent to global inflation.'" %} In developing economies where food-price inflation already runs at double the advanced-economy norm, the effect is amplified further.
+If a sustained oil price increase to $100 per barrel materialises — a scenario analysts now describe as plausible if infrastructure damage proves extensive — Capital Economics estimates it could add 0.6–0.7 percentage points to global inflation.[31](#fn:sn-cap-econ) In developing economies where food-price inflation already runs at double the advanced-economy norm, the effect is amplified further.

 ---